 Most of us experience toxic shame, at least from time to time.
-It’s a painful feeling, so painful that we are highly motivated to avoid, deny or deflect it, especially toxic shame.
-It takes work, but we can heal our shame.
+It’s a painful feeling, so painful that we are highly motivated to avoid, deny or deflect it.
+It takes some work, but we can heal our shame.

 What Is Shame?

 It’s a feeling that is closely related to embarrassment, humiliation, and guilt.
 When we feel ashamed, we feel worthless, unimportant, not worthy.
 Toxic shame, described below, is particularly painful.

 Brene Brown, a "researcher-storyteller", defines shame as "fear of disconnection."
-Shame tells us we are not worthy, not good enough or important enough.
-(See the link at the page bottom for her Ted Talk.)
+Shame tells us we are not worthy, not good enough or talented enough.
+(See the link at the page bottom for a brief presentation she made.)

-Shame is usually in relationship to others.
+Shame is usually in relation to others.
 We want to hide from others, hide ourselves, not be seen, not be present - like the woman in the photo above.
-Shame keeps us from being and feeling alive, awake and in our bodies.
+Shame keeps us from being and feeling alive, awake, and in our bodies.

 We even try to hide our shame from ourselves - we avoid it, push it way, project it on others, and suppress it - we are ashamed of our shame.

 How Does Shame Make Us Feel?
 What Does It Look Like?

-People who are experiencing shame often look and feel small, shrinking.
-Our heads may be bowed, our eyes downcast, we won’t make eye contact…we look away, we hide, we cower.
+People who are experiencing shame can look and feel small, shrinking.
+Our heads may be bowed, our eyes downcast, we won’t make eye contact…we look away, we hide, and we cower.
 The expression “hang your head in shame” captures some of the physicality of it.

 With intense shame we get hot in the face…we blush, which only makes the shame feel worse as we are exposed even more.
 We're embarrassed on top of ashamed!